 Slow Food Pioneers Taste Tourism

 Slow Food groups organize trips to local farmers markets, visits to regional culinary schools, and city-wide taste festivals.
-Slow Food also hosts the Salone del Gusto, the world's largest cheese and wine festival.
-These festivals provide an international culinary education and the opportunity to talk to food producers.
-Many cooking schools send students to festivals to expand their potential culinary careers.
+Slow Food also hosts the cheese and wine festival Salone del Gusto.
+Salone del Gusto and other culinary festivals like it can introduce visitors to tastes, recipes and ingredients they may not have experienced before.
+Visitors may even be able to chat and network with the people cooking or creating these flavors at these events.
+It's not unheard of for cooking schools to send their students to food festivals in order to expand their potential culinary careers.